- How is breast cancer treated?

 Hand-foot syndrome: Certain chemo drugs, such as capecitabine and liposomal doxorubicin, can irritate the palms of the hands and the soles of the feet.
 This is called hand-foot syndrome.
 Early symptoms include numbness, tingling, and redness.
 If it gets worse, the hands and feet can become swollen and uncomfortable or even painful.
 The skin may blister, leading to peeling of the skin or even open sores.
 There is no specific treatment, although some creams may help.
 These symptoms gradually get better when the drug is stopped or the dose is decreased.
 The best way to prevent severe hand-foot syndrome is to tell your doctor when early symptoms come up, so that the drug dose can be changed.
 This syndrome can also occur when the drug 5-FU is given as an IV infusion over several days (this is not commonly used to treat breast cancer).

 Chemo brain: Another possible side effect of chemo is "chemo brain."
 Many women who are treated for breast cancer report a slight decrease in mental functioning.
 They may have some problems with concentration and memory, which may last a long time.
 Although many women have linked this to chemo, it also has been seen in women who did not get chemo as a part of their treatment.
 Still, most women function well after treatment.
 In studies that have found chemo brain to be a side effect of treatment, the symptoms most often go away in a few years.
-For more information, see our document Chemo Brain.
+For more information, see Chemo Brain.

 Increased risk of leukemia: Very rarely, certain chemo drugs can permanently damage the bone marrow, leading to a disease called myelodysplastic syndrome or even acute myeloid leukemia, a life-threatening cancer of white blood cells.
 When this happens it is usually within 10 years after treatment.
 In most women, the benefits of chemo in preventing breast cancer from coming back or in extending life are likely to far exceed the risk of this rare but serious complication.